bbauska/UofM-Intro-HTML5/README.md

 </p>

 Browsers are basically the helicopter parents of programming.
-You can put in so many mistakes, but the browser is going to say, &apos;"it&apos;'s okay.
+You can put in so many mistakes, but the browser is going to say, &apos;"it&apos;s okay.
-I know that you meant to close that tag.&apos;" &apos;"I know that you meant to call that tag footer instead of foot or main instead of min.&apos;" And so it goes in and it makes the site, quote, unquote, look, &apos;"okay.&apos;" However, as your pages become more complex and you&apos;'re adding more and more tags, and eventually maybe even adding CSS and JavaScript.
-Those little hidden areas where you have bad code, can be absolutely devastating to accessibility tools because they don&apos;'t know what to do with that broken code.
+I know that you meant to close that tag.&apos;" &apos;"I know that you meant to call that tag footer instead of foot or main instead of min.&apos;" And so it goes in and it makes the site, quote, unquote, look, &apos;"okay.&apos;" However, as your pages become more complex and you&apos;re adding more and more tags, and eventually maybe even adding CSS and JavaScript.
+Those little hidden areas where you have bad code, can be absolutely devastating to accessibility tools because they don&apos;t know what to do with that broken code.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->